 Fault: Fault is any breach of duty or any lack of care appropriate to a particular situation.
-Factors to be taken into consideration in assessing an Driver or other Person's degree of Fault include, for example, the Driver's or other Person's experience, whether the Driver or other Person's degree of Fault include, for example, the Driver's or other Person's experience, whether the Driver or other Person's degree of Fault include, for example, the Driver's or other Person's degree of risk that should have been perceived by the Driver and the level of care and investigation exercised by the Driver in relation to what should have been the perceived level of risk.
+Factors to be taken into consideration in assessing an Driver or other Person's degree of Fault include, for example, the Driver's or other Person's experience, whether the Driver or other Person is a Minor, special considerations such as impairment, the degree of risk that should have been perceived by the Driver and the level of care and investigation exercised by the Driver in relation to what should have been the perceived level of risk.
 In assessing the Driver's or other Person's degree of Fault, the circumstances considered must be specific and relevant to explain the Driver's or other Person's departure from the expected standard of behavior.
 Thus, for example, the fact that an Driver would lose the opportunity to earn large sums of money during a period of Ineligibility, or the fact that the Driver only has a short time left in his or her career, or the timing of the sporting calendar, would not be relevant factors to be considered in reducing the period of Ineligibility under Article 10.5.1 or 10.5.2.